1852–53 United States Senate elections: Maine

 First-term Democrat James W. Bradbury retired and the Maine legislature failed to elect his replacement until long after the new Congress began.
 It wasn't until 1854 that a new senator would be elected.

 Massachusetts

 Long-time senator Whig John Davis retired.
 Whig U.S. Secretary of State and former Governor of Massachusetts Edward Everett was elected in 1853.

-Everett was resign just one year into his term due to his distaste dealing with the politics of slavery and abolition.
+Everett would resign just one year into his term due to his distaste dealing with the politics of slavery and abolition.